ccleva/tablesaw/README.md

 ### Tablesaw features

 #### Data processing & transformation
-* Import data from RDBMS, Excel, CSV, JSON, HTML, or Fixed Width text files, whether they are local or remote (http, S3, etc.)
+* Import data from RDBMS, Excel, CSV, JSON, HTML, parquet, or Fixed Width text files, whether they are local or remote (http, S3, etc.)
-* Export data to CSV, JSON, HTML or Fixed Width files.
+* Export data to CSV, JSON, HTML, parquet or Fixed Width files.
 * Combine tables by appending or joining
 * Add and remove columns or rows
 * Sort, Group, Query